 Mealtime should be a time of contentment, not chaos.
 And even if it’s stressful now, there are ways to make sure that dinner in the future is smooth and peaceful.

 We can help you with a final way to keep your pup from going too wild when it’s time for dinner – exercise!
 A well-exercised dog will not have as much excess energy that causes a lot of dogs to jump, knock things over, or get too excited for meal time.
 In addition, tiring your dog out a couple hours before dinner makes them less likely to play too hard directly after a meal, an activity that can lead to bloat.
-Our rates are viewable here if you’re interested in our monthly packages.
+Our rates are viewable here and ask about our monthly dog walking packages.